tektechnologies/Instructor-Prep/301/week_1/class_05/class_5.md

 ## Break 1

+## Intro the Lab for today and show the set up

+- Introduce the Lab for today.
+- Talk about how it relates to the final
+- Look at the Lab in Canvas
+- demo pulling down the repo template

 ### Shred Talk

 - Talk about reduce.
-- Introduce the Lab for today.
-- Talk about how it relates to the final

--